-A project of Eagleton’s Center for Youth Political Participation (CYPP), this small grants program provides awards of $500 to eligible teachers of government, civics, history, and other social studies classes in grades 4 through 12.
+A project of Eagleton’s Center for Youth Political Participation (CYPP), this small grants program provides awards up to $750 to eligible teachers of government, civics, history, and other social studies classes in grades 3 through 12.
 The grants are designed to help pay for bus rental costs to take classes on field trips to the State House in Trenton for special guided tours and first-hand examination of the legislature’s role in our system of representative democracy.

 The State House Express program is funded by the New Jersey Legislature and is administered by the Eagleton Institute of Politics at Rutgers University-New Brunswick in collaboration with the Office of Legislative Services at the State House in Trenton.

 The Eagleton Institute of Politics is no longer administering the State House Express awards.